kartoza/sawps/docs/src/user/manual/explore/layers.md

     1. **Properties**: The `Properties` layer provides detailed information about land parcels and properties within South Africa.

     2. **Property on Map**: The red dots display the properties on the map.
-Until you zoom in more, the properties are highlighted in red.
+Until you zoom in more, then the properties are highlighted in red.

         Properties after zooming in